Treatment of Rheumatoid Nodules in Rheumatoid Arthritis

 Install CareClinic App

 Their size can vary from small (pea size) to large (plum or tennis ball).
 If one already suffers from rheumatoid arthritis, the presence of nodules can be a sign of an advanced stage.
-However, these nodules can also raise the question about another diagnosis, such as a soft tissue tumor.
+However, these nodules can also raise the question of another diagnosis, such as a soft tissue tumor.

 The treating physician should analyze all of the rheumatoid nodules, present in different parts of the body.
 The end joints should be analyzed in particular and it is also important to make a differential diagnosis.
 For example, these nodules can be confused with gout, which is caused by the excess accumulation of uric acid in various joints.
 Only a specialist can determine the exact cause for which the nodules have appeared.
 (R)